 Military Spouses should contact the Spouse Employment Readiness Program manager as soon as they arrive at the installation.
 The Spouse Employment program provides the following assistance to military spouses:

-For employment purposes, be sure to bring with you all employment records and information; resumes, transcripts, certificates, licenses, and SF-50.
+For employment purposes, be sure to bring with you all employment records and information; resumes, transcripts, certificates, licenses, and, if applicable, an SF-50.

-The TAP assists transitioning service members in building a plan to assure a smooth transition from their military career to civilian employment.
-The TAP is facilitated by professionally trained veteran staff who are located at the local State of Wisconsin Job Centers.
+The Soldier for Life Transition Assistance Program (SFL-TAP) assists transitioning service members in building a plan to assure a smooth transition from their military career to civilian employment.
+The SFL-TAP is facilitated by professionally trained veteran staff.
 The biggest challenges separating service member’s face in finding employment are: 1) developing resumes that translate their military skills, education, and training into skills that are recognizable and valuable to civilian employers and 2) acquiring effective skills for interviews with potential employers.
 Please bring supporting documents (performance reports, ORB, 2-1, etc.), as each workshop participant will develop a draft resume.
 Individual resume counseling will be provided throughout the workshop.

 For other employment assistance in the state of Wisconsin go to the Wisconsin Department of Workforce Development at https://dwd.wisconsin.gov/ or the Job Center of Wisconsin.

 All members with 18 years or more service that have submitted or may submit an application for retirement as well as those who have served 180 days in active service are eligible to attend the Transition Assistance Program Seminar.
 All active duty Soldiers, National Guard and Reserve personnel, including spouses, and retired military (all branches of service) are encouraged to attend.
-TAP seminars are conducted quarterly at Fort McCoy in the months of February, May, August, and November.
+SFL-TAP seminars are routinely conducted at Fort McCoy.
 For more information please contact 608-388-3716.

 MyCAA - Military Spouse Career Advancement Account